 These democratic principles and rights to engage are integrated and evidenced in our school especially concerning the following three stakeholder groups

-1. Students beyond the classroom do have opportunities across all grades to participate in life at school actively and to influence decision making (class and school representatives and membership in other committees).
+1. Students beyond the classroom do have opportunities across all grades to participate in life at school and to influence decision making (class and school representatives and membership in other committees).

 2. Parents as members of the German School Association Manila and as members of the parents association (GEB) can contribute to the development of the school and can be elected into committees (Board, class, or school representatives).

 3. Teachers all apply democratic principles in their daily work.
-They can be elected to teacher’s representatives where they can impact on the democratic process and where they can influence the general development of the school.
+They can be elected to teacher’s representatives where they can impact the democratic process and where they can influence the general development of the school.

 The German European School Manila has a renowned community service programme, where our school and our students have more than once been awarded prizes for their commitment to social activities.
 “Think globally, act locally” is our motto, and in the Philippines, finding ways of helping underprivileged people is just a matter of opening our eyes.
 Students, with the support of parents and teachers, are active in various projects around Manila.
 In grades 11 and 12, these activities converge into the “Creativity, Action, Service” (CAS) part of the IB Diploma Programme.
 It is the school philosophy that the students take responsibility and as much ownership of their projects as possible.
 A CAS coordinator supports the students and connects them to a network of help organisations.
 Direct contacts to underprivileged people in the school’s neighbourhood lead to caring interactions for the benefit of both parties.
 Social activities and community service are not limited to higher grades.
 They start at the primary level, are present in middle school, and converge into the aforementioned IBDP CAS programme.